• 10.00am - 5.30pm

 In November 1943, a new phase of the war in the Far East began for the British with the formation of South East Asia Command (SEAC) under Admiral Lord Louis Mountbatten.

 SEAC replaced India Command in control of operations.
 Under its leadership, the prosecution of the war against the Japanese took on a new energy.
-More men, aircraft, equipment and supplies were also now available.
+More personnel, aircraft, equipment and supplies were also now available.

 Firing a 3.7 inch howitzer, Battle of the Ngakyedauk Pass, 1944